 Dealing with Pain at Work

-Dealing with pain at work can be challenging and intimidating, but there are steps that individuals can take to manage their workplace pain effectively.
-One of the most important steps is to communicate with your employer and healthcare provider about your pain and any limitations it may cause.
+Dealing with chronic pain at work can be challenging and intimidating, but there are steps that individuals can take to manage their workplace pain effectively.
+One of the most important steps is to communicate with your employer and healthcare provider about your chronic pain and any limitations it may cause.
 Your employer may be able to get medical care or provide accommodations, such as ergonomic equipment or modified job duties, to help you manage your pain while still performing your job duties effectively.